crosstask/CrossTask/README.md

 ## 📌 Overview

 CrossTask is an OpenSource, cross-platform task manager written in Python.
-It utilizes essential dependencies like CTkListbox, customtkinter, and psutil.
+It utilizes essential dependencies like customtkinter and psutil.

 ## 🔍 Table of Contents